Donald Trump Criticized His Future Campaign Tactics In 1999

 Just like Buchanan, many saw Trump’s campaign as bigoted and appealing to the far right fringe.
 This time, however, it wasn’t a fringe.
 It was now the base of the Republican Party.
 Donald Trump became President Trump using the very same campaign tactics he condemned 17 years earlier; his timing was just better.

-MSNBC‘s Steve Kornacki pointed to these parallels in a segment last week, and also cited a Politico piece that reported Donald Trump reached out to apologize to Pat Buchanan before his presidential bid.
+MSNBC‘s Steve Kornacki pointed to these parallels in a segment, and also cited a Politico piece that reported Donald Trump reached out to apologize to Pat Buchanan before his presidential bid.

 Also in that Politico piece, was this quote from Buchanan: